-This Honey Grilled Trout Fillet recipe on a Cedar Plank is a delicious way to enjoy trout, with the distinct smokey flavor from the cedar plank.
+Honey Grilled Trout Fillet on a Cedar Plank is a delicious way to enjoy trout, with the distinct smokey flavor from the cedar plank.
 You’re gonna love this recipe!
+I don’t follow fad diets or lifestyles, but I consider this recipe Paleo friendly.
+The ingredients are so simple, natural and pure.
+Who doesn’t love that?

 Steelhead Trout were historically called Steelhead Salmon, and are part of the Salmonidae family.
-Like salmon, they both are born in freshwater, live their lives in the ocean, and return to freshwater to spawn.
+Salmon and Trout have similarities.
+They both are born in freshwater, live their lives in the ocean, and return to freshwater to spawn.
 Basically it’s a Rainbow Trout that lives in the ocean instead of freshwater lakes.

 Why go through all this fuss?
 Because of the flavor!
 Cedar adds a wonderful smokey flavor to the steelhead trout or salmon.
 This recipe can be made as a trout fillet recipe or with a salmon fillet.
 I put the cedar plank on the bbq over indirect heat, meaning the burner underneath is turned off.
 Keep the other burners on.